-When it comes to the best sex toys, all you need to do is ask yourself one simple question: What turns you on?
+When it comes to the best sex toys of 2023, all you need to do is ask yourself one simple question: what turns you on?
 That is the best sex toy.
 The best sex toy is the one that works with your particular tastes, gets you going, is most compatible with your parts or your partners, and works in combination with other toys (or sex itself) to make the experience completely unforgettable.
-Because there is little in life that's more personal than the stuff you like to take in the bedroom with you.
+Because there is little in life that's more personal than the stuff you like to do in the bedroom.

 If you're just getting started, you'll probably find the sex toy market a little intimidating: there's such a large variety of sex toys for women, men, and for couples (or more) that even working out the kind of thing you want to try is tough, let alone finding the top choice in that department.

-In this guide, we'll walk you through the broad categories of products that are out there for you to enjoy, from Fleshlights to vibrators and beyond.
+In this guide, we'll walk you through the broad categories of sex toy products that are out there for you to enjoy, from Fleshlights to vibrators and beyond.
 We've also highlighted some of our favourite sex toys along the way to give you more expert guidance.

 Best sex toys: Fleshlights

 There's no question about it: for most men, the Fleshlight is the best sex toy around.
 Though guys have had right hands forever, and there's certainly no reason for them not to access the vast array of toys designed for the fairer sex, specific sex toys for the penis took their time launching.

 Fleshlight as a brand (yes, it's a brand name) got its patent 23 years ago, and initially was listed as a 'device for discrete sperm collection'.
 Since then, the branding has got a whole lot less clinical, and a string of imitators and third-party innovators have appeared on the scene – so much so that the term 'fleshlight' has become the term used for all gadgets of this ilk.
 You'll find a whole range of options in our best Fleshlights (opens in new tab) guide.